rakheshster/PowerShell-GraphEasyPIM/README.md

 - `Disable-PIMRole` - disable (deactivate) Entra ID PIM roles.
 - `Disable-PIMGroup` - disable (deactivate) Entra ID PIM groups.

+## Neat features of this module
+- You can select more than 1 role or group at a go.
+Both to activate or deactivate.
+- Faster than Entra ID portal in my opinion.
+There is an initial delay as it pulls all the info, but after that it's pretty fast.
+- It always activates the role or group for the maximum allowed duration.
+- When selecting roles or groups, if the role or group is already active (and it's been active for more than 5 mins) it will deactivate and activate the role or group.
+Very useful when you can see a role or group activation is going to expire soon!
+- You can skip offering a reason, either via the `-SkipJustification` switch or pressing `ENTER` when asked for one.
+This will generate a random 12 character string.
+- You can provide a justification before hand via the `-Justification` switch, or by entering one when prompted and adding an asterisk `*` at the end.
+This will set the same justification for all other roles or groups enabled in that round.
+- The [Norton Commander](https://en.wikipedia.org/wiki/Norton_Commander)-ish TUI is a nice trip down memory lane. 🙂

 ## Pre-requisite modules
 This modules depends upon the following.